Including OWASP ModSecurity Core Rule Set

 Step 8: Handling false positives: Disabling individual rules for specific parameters

-Let's assume we have a password field in an authentication scheme like we used in the previous tutorial.
-Users are advised to use hard to guess passwords with lots of special characters which leads to the Core Rule Set sending a steady stream of alerts because of the strange passwords in this parameter field.
+Let’s assume we have a password field in an authentication scheme like we used in the previous tutorial.
+Users are advised to use hard to guess passwords with lots of special characters which leads to the CRS sending a steady stream of alerts because of the strange passwords in this parameter field.

 Here is an artificial example triggering the rule 942100, which leverages the libinjection library to detect SQL injections.
 Execute this command and you get an alert: